Article Updated: 13th December 2022

 No, really.
 While it might seem strange to suggest that the physical size of your laptop is more important than the components, it’s the most important consideration to make when buying a gaming laptop.
-The physical footprint of your gaming laptop dictates everything about it; from what kind of hardware you can realistically expect it to have, to how easy it is to physically carry and fit into mobile gaming situations.
+The physical footprint of your gaming laptop dictates everything about it; from the kind of hardware you can realistically expect it to have, to how easy it is to physically carry and fit into mobile gaming situations.
 And not forgetting how long its battery lasts.

 Bigger and Beefier

-The 17-inch laptops tend to offer the greatest performance, but at the biggest hit to portability.
+17-inch laptops tend to offer the greatest performance, but at the biggest hit to portability.
 Size and weight contribute to making it difficult to play games while on trains and planes at such a size.
 And if you’re using that size to cram in high-end components, then battery life will also be negligible.

 Consider 17-inch laptops – especially those with powerful internal components – as a PC that is easier to take with you to new gaming locations.
-They make for a good LAN machine, or something that lets you bring your computer with you without needing an extra keyboard and monitor.
+They make for a good LAN machine or something that lets you bring your computer with you without needing an extra keyboard and monitor.
 They’re not really for gaming on the go.

 What you see is what you get

 Speaking of displays, it’s no good having a super-powered laptop for gaming if your display is bad.
 This is where you’ll often see budget gaming laptops fall down, as good quality screens are expensive.
 But if you care about in-game visuals, then getting a laptop with a decent display is of paramount importance.

 Although many companies will market the resolution of their display above all, it’s not as important as you might think.
 1080p still looks fantastic on 15 and 17-inch screens, and 4K is typically a waste at that size.
 It’s also a massive drain on battery life and a big resource hog for your GPU.
 Where 4K really matters is photo editing, video editing or watching 4K video/streaming Prime Video or Netflix for example.
 This is where paying for the extra pixels will be well worth it for you.